nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 6. List

-{ start of List section written by: Marcus Duigan Xing Yu }
+{ Start of List section written by: Marcus Duigan Xing Yu }

 The `List` command applies to **all entities** in PropertyFree.
 All entities follow the same implementation.